Illinois Jacquet: Career

 In 1942, at age 19, Jacquet soloed on the Hampton Orchestra's recording of "Flying Home", one of the first times a honking tenor sax was heard on record.
 The record became a hit.
 The song immediately became the climax for the live shows and Jacquet became exhausted from having to "bring down the house" every night.
 The solo was built to weave in and out of the arrangement and continued to be played by every saxophone player who followed Jacquet in the band, including Arnett Cobb and Dexter Gordon, who achieved almost as much attention as Jacquet in playing it.
 It is one of the few jazz solos to have been memorized and played very much the same way by everyone who played the song.
 He left the Hampton band in 1943 and joined Cab Calloway's Orchestra.

 Jacquet appeared with Calloway's band in Lena Horne's movie Stormy Weather (1943).
 In the earlier years of Jacquet's career, his brother Linton Jacquet managed him on the chitlin circuit Linton's daughter, Brenda Jacquet-Ross, sang in jazz venues in the San Francisco Bay Area in the 1990s to early 2000s, with a band called the Mondo Players.

 In 1944, Jacquet returned to California and started a small band with his brother Russell and a young Charles Mingus.
 It was at this time that he appeared in the Academy Award-nominated short film Jammin' the Blues with Lester Young.
 He also appeared at the first Jazz at the Philharmonic concert.
-In 1946, he moved to New York City, and joined the Count Basie orchestra, replacing Lester Young.
+In 1946, he moved to New York City and joined the Count Basie orchestra, replacing Lester Young.

+Jacquet wrote the instrumental "Black Velvet" with Jimmy Mundy in 1949 and recorded it the same year.
+Al Stillman put lyrics to it, and it was recorded later the same year by Harry James as "Don'cha Go 'Way Mad."
+The song has since been performed by dozens of performers, including Frank Sinatra and Ella Fitzgerald.

 In 1952, Jacquet co-wrote "Just When We're Falling in Love" (Jacquet (m), Sir Charles Thompson (m), S. K. "Bob" Russell (l)).
 Jacquet continued to perform (mostly in Europe) in small groups through the 1960s and 1970s.
 He led the Illinois Jacquet Big Band from 1981 until his death.

 Jacquet became the first jazz musician to be an artist-in-residence at Harvard University, in 1983.
 He played "C-Jam Blues" with President Bill Clinton on the White House lawn during Clinton's inaugural ball in 1993.
 Jacquet's final performance was on July 16, 2004, at the Lincoln Center in New York.

 Personal life

 Jacquet was first married to Jacqueline Jacquet.
 His marriage to socialite Barbara Jacquet ended in divorce.
 They had a daughter, Pamela Jacquet Davis.
+Jacquet was Catholic.